What the Bible Says About Grief—and how to find hope

 - How the Bible can help us while we grieve

-If you are experiencing grief, anticipating grief, or you are looking for ways to comfort your loved ones through their grief, this page will help you do so with the Bible as your guide.
+If you are experiencing grief, anticipating grief, or looking for ways to comfort your loved ones through their grief, this page will help you do so with the Bible as your guide.

 First, let’s talk about where grief came from and what causes it.

 Grief occurs when we experience some kind of loss.
-As Bible believers, we have a distinct perspective as to loss and its role in human life.
+As Bible believers, we have a distinct perspective on loss and its role in human life.
 This largely concerns how loss entered the world in the first place.

 So why do we, as humans, experience loss?

-In Genesis 3, we can read the very moment when loss began.
+In Genesis 3, we can read about the very moment when loss began.